 They seek the position for different reasons, most of which can be narrowed down into Murray’s Needs Theory.
 Henry Murray was a psychologist that developed a theory of motivational needs.
 In his theory, the four main motivational needs are as follows:

-- Achievement — This is the most studied motivational trait.
+- Achievement — The most studied motivational trait.
 Achievement Motivation refers to the desire to do things well, overcome obstacles, and do things better.
 A person high in this motivation tends to choose more difficult tasks than someone low in this motivation because they want to understand more about their ability to achieve.

-- Power — This is the desire for dominance, impact on others, prestige, position, and influence over others.
+- Power — Desire for dominance, impact on others, prestige, position, and influence over others.
 Those who crave power are concerned about controlling their image as portrayed to others.
 Taking on more responsibility is viewed as an opportunity to display power.

-- Affiliation — This refers to the desire to spend time with other people.
+- Affiliation — Refers to the desire to spend time with other people.
 Social comparison, emotional support, positive stimulation, and attention from others are all very important to someone who is motivated strongly by affiliation.

 Most people are motivated by all four in some fashion, though we are typically dominant in only one or two with minor needs in the others.